globoglobito/Python-Guide/README.md

     print(f.read())
 ```

-### How to read line by line without loading everything in to memory:
+### How to read line by line without loading everything into memory:

 ```python